EdamAme-x/rippu.js/README.md

 # rippu.js
-Library for building TUI in JSX 💄
+Library for building Terminal UI in JSX 💄

 Rippu - [リップ] means lip-gloss💄 in Japanese.